AlexsJones/dnoted_archived/README.md

 Dnoted
 =======

-Dnoted is a daemon that will allow you to leave yourself notes in selected directories that will pop up when you re-enter those directories.
+Dnoted is a program that will allow you to leave yourself notes in selected directories that will pop up when you re-enter those directories.

 ````